CliMA/ClimateMachine.jl/docs/src/Theory/Atmos/Aerosol-activation.md

   - ``\sigma_{i}`` is the geometric standard deviation for aerosol mode ``i``.
   - ``M_{i}`` is the mass of the aerosol mode ``i``.

-Other notes about the parametrization:
-  - Using a lognormal aerosol size distribution to derive the parametrization that is naturally bounded at high updraft velocity.
-  - Worked with 2 broad aerosol modes rather than many more narrow ones.
-Each mode has an interal mixture of material and they all compete for water.

-Assumptions:
-  - There are no kinetic limitations on the aerosol activation process.
-  - The particles are activated if their critical supersaturation is less than the maximum supersaturation in the numerical integration.
-  - Do not consider the effects of surfactants on surface tension.
-  - The solute is sufficiently soluble so its concentration does not increase as the droplet grows.

-Summary of the parametrization/paper:
-  Aerosol activation plays a large role in cloud formation.
-More specifically, it affects the droplet number, cloud reflectivity, cloud liquid formation, and nucleation scavenging of aerosol.
-Since clould formation has a large influence on the climate, modeling aerosol activation can help researchers make predictions about Earth’s climate.
-The modeling of the activation begins with the hygroscopicity parameter which determines the ability of an object to react to moisture in the air.
-Then, we calculate the condensation rate, supersaturation minimum/maximum, and the dry radius of the aerosol.
-This will help model aerosol activation as we will be able to calculate the total number concentration and mass activated of the aerosol modes.